nasajoel2032/astro-summer25/README.md

 2025-06-05: Completed first draft of the two body keplerian star-planet system.
 Verified accuracy by inputting parameters equal to those present in our solar system such as the star mass, semi-major axis, and eccentricity and comparing results with known physical values.
 When code is ran through jupyter notebooks, the orbital animation is clear and presented with a text showing time passed throughout the orbit.

 2025-06-06: Revised first final draft of the two body keplerian Earth-Sun System.
 Used pandas to store results and data in a csv file with 1,000 entries for smooth plotting and data analysis.
 Briefly derived math used in code to verify correct usage of units in data.
 Updated repo by adding a data folder where data from future models/simulations will be stored.

+2025-06-08: Began the second model, a keplerian binary stellar system.
+Researched binary systems, formulas, and concepts.
+Essentially beginning with the layout of the first model, changing, and adding formulas to account for two bodies of similar mass.

 ## Results
 ### 2D Keplerian Orbit